NobleDraconian/Dragon-Engine/README.md

 ## Advanced installation
 This project uses the [rofresh file syncer](https://github.com/osyrisrblx/rofresh) to sync files into studio.
 It can be easily ported to [rojo](https://github.com/LPGhatguy/rojo).
 Please note that this project has [dependencies](Submodules/), so be sure to keep the dependencies up to date.

+# Updating the framework
+If you installed the framework from the rbxm file (easy installation), simply update the individual packages when updates are available to update the framework to the latest version.

+If you installed the framework via rofresh/rojo, you will need to fetch the latest version of the framework from the [master branch](https://github.com/Reshiram110/Dragon-Engine).
+The framework's dependencies use git submodules, so you will also need to bump the submodules to the latest version from origin when desired.